cloudflare/cloudflare-docs/products/stream/src/content/how-to/view-videos/third-party-player.md

 # View with third-party players

-Stream is compatible with third-party players that support HLS and DASH manifests at no additional cost when you need more control over the Stream player.
+Stream is compatible with third-party players that support HLS and DASH manifests at no additional cost when you need more control over the Stream Player.

 Some use cases that might benefit from a third-party player include: